 Popular now on KPCC

-Annie was honored as a national finalist at the 2014 Investigative Reporters and Editors awards for her year-long investigation into L.A.
-Unified’s $1.3 billion deal to equip every student with an iPad.
-Her reports exposing the school district’s close ties with Apple and publisher Pearson contributed to the cancelation of the contract, the resignation of the superintendent and the launch of an FBI investigation.
+Annie joined KPCC in 2013 as an education reporter covering Los Angeles Unified, the nation’s second-largest school district.
+Annie was a national finalist for a 2014 Investigative Reporters and Editors award for her year-long investigation into L.A.
+Unified’s problem-plagued effort to equip every student with an iPad.
+Her reports contributed to the cancellation of the contract, the resignation of the superintendent and the launch of an FBI investigation.

 Stories by Annie Gilbertson